• About

 egyptian mahshi crumb in a pot

 The herb-flavored rice is unbelievable.
 It's made with dill, parsley, and cilantro in a homemade tomato sauce.
 I really like to make this recipe for weekend gatherings or special occasions because it's time-consuming and difficult to do.
-Mahshi crumb is best made with a rich homemade duck broth and cucumber mint yogurt salad.
-If you like mahshi crumb, you will probably like this mahshi sliced kousa casserole.
+Mahshi crumb is best made with a rich homemade duck broth and served with cucumber mint yogurt.

 The mahshi rice stuffing has 3 main parts: a homemade tomato sauce, freshly chopped herbs, and rice.